yiisoft/yii2/docs/guide/concept-behaviors.md

 The behavior configuration above specifies that when the record is being:

-* inserted, the behavior should assign the current timestamp to the `created_at` and `updated_at` attributes
+* inserted, the behavior should assign the current UNIX timestamp to the `created_at` and `updated_at` attributes
-* updated, the behavior should assign the current timestamp to the `updated_at` attribute
+* updated, the behavior should assign the current UNIX timestamp to the `updated_at` attribute

-With that code in place, if you have a `User` object and try to save it, you will find its `created_at` and `updated_at` are automatically filled with the current timestamp:
+With that code in place, if you have a `User` object and try to save it, you will find its `created_at` and `updated_at` are automatically filled with the current UNIX timestamp:

 ```php
 $user = new User;